gregorydlogan/oc-config-management/README.md

 This playbook is *not* meant to deploy production machines, although it could easily form the basis of a playbook which does.

+## Detailed Docs

+More detailed docs can be found at https://bitbucket.org/opencast-community/configuration-management/src/master/docs.md

 ### Ideas for Improvement

 Here are some ideas for ways that these playbooks could be extended: